- State: Illinois

 Mr. Floeter is a co-founder of the Chicago Bass Ensemble and has been a guest lecturer and performer for area universities and the Chicago Bass Festival.
 He has been an active bassist in the Chicago area since 1979, covering multiple genres of music, including classical, jazz, folk, and musical theater.

 Marlene Rosenberg has emerged as one of the most talented and multi-faceted bassists on the scene today.
-She has played professionally throughout the United States, Europe, Latin America, and Japan and toured with Joe Henderson, Nancy Wilson, Joe Williams, Frank Morgan, Ed Thigpen, Albert “Tootsie” Heath, Benny Green, Roy Hargrove, and Wallace Roney.
+She has played professionally throughout the United States, Europe, Latin America and Japan.
+She has performed throughout the United States, Europe, Latin America, and Japan and toured with Joe Henderson, Nancy Wilson, Joe Williams, Frank Morgan, Ed Thigpen, Albert “Tootie” Heath, Benny Green, Roy Hargrove and Wallace Roney.
+She has also performed with Cedar Walton, Kenny Barron, Stan Getz, Terri Lynne Carrington, Kevin Mahogany, David “Fathead”Newman, Marian McPartland, MontyAlexander, Frank Wess, Frank Foster, Teddy Edwards,

 Learn More About Bass Colleges